troyprata/Acorns/README.md

 **2. How does this company use technology to their advantage?
 Why are they considered a FinTech company?**

-The company uses the convenience of mobile apps in order to help newly investors start building their portfolio.
-They are considered a fintech company since they operate completely within the digital domain of Finance.
+The company uses the convenience of mobile apps in order to help newly investors start building their portfolio.They are considered a fintech company since they operate completely within the digital domain of Finance.

 **3. Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses? **